A test of constancy of dark matter halo surface density and radial acceleration relation in relaxed galaxy groups: Introduction

 Although, MOND has been tested (and disfavored) with X-ray selected relaxed groups~\cite{Angus_2008}, there has been no test of RAR or constant halo surface density for galaxy groups.
 Since galaxy clusters point to an acceleration scale and halo surface density, about an order of magnitude higher than for galaxies~\cite{Gopika_2020,Pradyumna}, galaxy groups provide the ideal dataset to bridge the gap between the two.
 Combining the surface density data of groups with cluster enables us to increase the dynamic range to test the scaling with $M_{200}$, as predicted in some theoretical models~\cite{DelPopolo12,Loeb}.

 This manuscript is structured as follows.
 We describe the G07 group sample and associated models for the mass and acceleration profile in Section~\ref{sec:data}.
 Our analysis and results for the relation between core radius and density and the radial acceleration relation (RAR) can be found in Section~\ref{sec:analysis} and Section~\ref{sec:RAR}, respectively.
-We also test for a dependence of the dark matter scale parameters with mass and luminosity in Section~\ref{sec:corr}.
-We conclude in Section~\ref{sec:conclusions}.
+We also test for a dependence of the dark matter scale parameters with mass and luminosity in Section~\ref{sec:corr}. \rthis{Our results on the dark matter column density (another variant of the surface density) are presented in Section~\ref{sec:sburk}.} We conclude in Section~\ref{sec:conclusions}.